Kong/docs.konghq.com/src/gateway/kong-manager/consumer-groups.md

 * Create one or more consumer groups
 * Create consumers
 * Assign consumers to groups
-* Configure the Rate Limiting Advanced plugin with the `enforce_consumer_groups` and `consumer_groups` parameters, setting up the list of consumer groups that the plugin accepts
+* Configure the Rate Limiting Advanced plugin globally with the `enforce_consumer_groups` and `consumer_groups` parameters, setting up the list of consumer groups that the plugin accepts
-* Configure rate limiting for each consumer group, overriding the plugin's configuration
+* Configure a rate limiting policy for each consumer group, overriding the plugin's global configuration

 For all possible requests, see the
 [Consumer Groups reference](/gateway/{{page.kong_version}}/admin-api/consumer-groups/reference).